High-resolution timers

 QNX SDP8.0Programmer's GuideDeveloper

-You can use timer tolerance to specify how strictly the kernel should enforce a timer's expiry time.
+You can use timer tolerance to request a high-resolution timer.

 Here's an example of setting up a high-resolution timer: